pwSathira/blue-link/README.md

 - **Criminal Processing**: Streamline the recording and processing of criminal data.
 - **Registering Police Information**: Maintain and manage comprehensive police records and operational data.

-## Contributing
-Please feel free to contribute to the development of Blue-Link.
-Your contributions are welcome; however, as there are no specific guidelines provided yet, it's recommended to get in touch with the project maintainers before starting to work on a feature or fix.

 ## Contact
 For any further questions or to get involved with the project, please contact: